karel1980/jeopardy/README.md

 This software will allow you to become the host of a jeopardy game.

+- TODO: save and load state + controls to clear state
 - TODO: add 'halfway' screens (show 'final' winner)
 - TODO: show answer on host screen
 - TODO: show categories on host screen